grodansparadis/vscp-doc-vscpd/websocket_protocol_description.md

 # VSCP Daemon Websocket Protocol Description

 The protocol is a text based protocol that is simple and effective.
 Only **AUTH** and **NOOP** commands are valid in a system where the client has not been authenticated.
-It is possible to configure the websocket interfaces  not to require this authentication with the [configuration setting](http://www.vscp.org/docs/vscpd/doku.php?id=configuring_the_vscp_daemon)
+It is possible to configure the websocket interfaces  not to require this authentication with the [configuration setting](./configuring_the_vscp_daemon.md)

     `<websockets enable=“true” auth=“false” />`

+setting.
 This is recommended for testing situations only.

 ## Packet format